dda-core-team/diconiumneil.github.io/the_exec_assistant/the_exec_assistant1.md

 -----------

+### Task 2: Your Task

-**Your Task:** Get your assistant to translate this into another language of your choice and paste it on the Miro board.
+Get your assistant to translate this into another language of your choice and paste it on the Miro board.